The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 - Specialization in tensor operations and deep learning.

-- High energy efficiency and strong TCO economics in a number of AI scenarios.
+- High energy efficiency and strong total-cost-of-ownership economics in many AI scenarios.

 - Deep integration with Google Cloud, TensorFlow and JAX.